If you live in a frigid climate, thermal insoles are one of the best ways to keep your feet consistently warm.

 - Ideal for cold weather, poor circulation, snow-shoes or snow sports.

-- Thinsulate Thermal Insoles are a very popular choice when it comes to insulating snow shoes for extreme cold weather.
+- The 3M-Thinsulate Thermal Insoles are a very popular choice when it comes to insulating snow shoes for extreme cold weather.

 - The top layer is antimicrobial, reducing the risk of developing foot fungus.